novex-ai/parallel-parrot/README.md

 ```

 see the [declaration](https://github.com/novex-ai/parallel-parrot/blob/v0.1.0/parallel_parrot/types.py#L22) of `OpenAIChatCompletionConfig` for more available parameters, including the `system_message`.
 All [Open API parameters](https://platform.openai.com/docs/api-reference/chat/create) can be passed.
+Note that only models supported by the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/gpt/gpt-models) can be used with this configuration.

 ## Generate Text - pp.parallel_text_generation()